-- Pour about half into your roller tray or other vessel to apply from. - We recommend mixing about a 1/4 to 1/2 pack to "cut in", so does not start curing, before you start on the main areas.
-See 3.1 Painting Smaller Areas - Be careful not to add any unmixed material (upper insides of large tin) into the roller tray etc. as this will leave partly cured material on the pool surface.
+- While mixing, scraping sides and bottom to get a completely homogenous mix. - Use immediately, don't wait.
+No induction period. - Pour about half into your roller tray or other vessel to apply from. - Be careful not to add any unmixed material (upper insides of large tin) into the roller tray etc. as this will leave partly cured material on the pool surface.
 Will not fully cure.